aigatech/AppliedResearchOAfa2025/README.md

 # Personal Information Redaction Tool

-## Project Title
-**Personal Information Redaction Tool** - AI-powered privacy protection using HuggingFace NER models
+## AI-powered privacy protection using HuggingFace NER models

 ## What It Does
 A practical privacy tool that detects and redacts personal information in text using: